mlcb-jlu/MedImgSeg/README.md

 from the 4 corners of the original diseased image and crop them to 256 × 256.
 Finally, we randomly divided the data set to obtain 200, 31 and 31 training, validation and testing data.

+We have already trained two models on BraTS dataset and ISIC dataset ,you can download them for test.(location:https://pan.baidu.com/s/1POngoeLrSqU3sniNfzjp2w, password:1111)

 The code requires a directory containing the following files:
 - `dataset/BraTS/trainA`: folder with all disease BraTS image for train
 - `dataset/BraTS/trainB`: folder with all normal BraTS image for train